mdjahidhasan009/SQL/cross_apply_outer_apply.md

 INNER JOIN Employee E
     ON D.DepartmentID = E.DepartmentID
 ```
-If you look at the results they produced, it is the exact same result-set; How does it diﬀer from a JOIN and how does
+If you look at the results they produced, it is the exact same result-set; How does it differ from a JOIN and how does
 it help in writing more eﬃcient queries.

 The ﬁrst query in Script #2 selects data from Department table and uses OUTER APPLY to evaluate the Employee